 (Optional) Drill for outlet access

-In order to have an electronic on the bottom shelf of our built-in we drilled 2 inch holes using a hole saw in the top of our countertop in the back corner and finished them with a furniture hole cover so that we could feed a wire down to the plug.
+In order to have electronic access on the bottom shelf of our built-in, we drilled 2 inch holes using a hole saw in the top of our countertop in the back corner and finished them with a furniture hole cover so that we could feed a wire down to the plug.

 Add the front trim to make your shelves look more substantial

 Step 14 | Attach side trim to each bookshelf

 I used 1 x 2 birch wood to trim my shelves and give them a more finished and substantial look.

 First I cut a piece of 1 x 2 the height of my shelf unit, not including the top shelf piece and secured it with a nailer lining up the outside edge of the trim with the outside edge of my shelf unit.